IS THERE LIFE AFTER FUNERALS?

 Funerals are vital and holy moments.
 Whenever we brush up against death, things get sacred in a hurry.
 Not nearly enough attention is paid, in my mind, to the importance of funerals in the training of priests.
 There is really nothing else, for a priest, besides the weekly observances of the breaking of bread for the community, that equals the obligation and opportunity of presiding at funerals.

-We are rubbed raw with emotion when people die. (“When people die it's like a man man is in charge of the power plant: Light/Dark/Light/Dark....
+We are rubbed raw with emotion when people die. (“When people die it is like bears are roaming the streets/looking for children to devour.
 When people die.”)
 There is no other moment when it is so profoundly necessary for a priest to be present.
 Not to 'clear things up' or say something meaningful, but simply to sit by the bed of the dying or hold the hands of the living and shake your head slowly when asked 'the meaning' of it all.
 That's what people need in a time of seeming meaninglessness—someone to agree that is so, just so the mourning folks don't think they are crazy.

 Unusually enough, Phoebe's funeral wasn't the worst one I ever attended.
-In fact, if such a thing is possible, the wake of that 16 year old child—victim of a boy she considered a 'friend'--was less troubling than many.
+In fact, if such a thing is possible, the wake of that child was less troubling than many.
 Her paternal grandfather took the microphone and invited people to come up and tell “Phoebe stories”.
 And people did—former teachers, red-eyed friends, members of the family—and the stories somehow took much of the pain and shock and horror of her death out of the room.
-There was also a screen that was full of slides of her—it was a power point, I think, and in the pictures Phoebe was full of life.
+There was also a screen that was full of slides of her—it was a power point, I think, and in the pictures, Phoebe was full of life.
 Since she had been cremated, there was no coffin to draw attention to the reality of her death.
 I suppose Ibsen was right, there is no suffering that cannot be borne if we put it in a story and tell the story to each other.